thegroundhogwhisperer/Ay-yahs-Greenhouse/README.md

 All notification scripts (e.g. greenhousealarm.py, etc.) that fetch and parse the index.csv file via wget should be recoded to fetch and query the greenhouse.db file via urllib2.
 It is more efficient to query the last row of the .db file than to prase the entire index.csv file for the last line.
 Using urllib2 will also eliminate the requirement of the exteral application wget.

-Need to create a flow diagram of greenhouse.py
+Need to create a flow diagram of greenhouse.py Done!

 Lots of other things...